Router

 );

-Route path can define wildcards, enabling to pass dynamic route-path-based arguments to Controllers.
-In the example below, wildcard {id} determines a dynamic run argument for ProductGetController.
+Route path can define variables, enabling to pass dynamic route-path-based arguments to Controllers.
+In the example below, variable {id} determines a dynamic run argument for ProductGetController.

 use function Chevere\Router\route;